julienmn/mpv-music-wrapper/cover_selection_spec.md

 ## Selection

 1. If Bucket 1 is non-empty:
-   - Prefer larger resolution/area within Bucket 1; if sizes are comparable, prefer better scope (use the priority above).
+   - Prefer larger resolution/area within Bucket 1; if sizes are equal, prefer better scope (use the priority above).
    - If still tied, use these tie-breakers in order:
      1. Keyword rank (cover > front > folder).